App Annie: Mobile games on track to surpass $120B in 2021

 IDFA impact?

 Sam Yang, senior vice president of global field operations at App Annie, said in an interview with GamesBeat that Apple’s change to the Identifier for Advertisers (IDFA) has prompted a lot of concern about how it could hurt mobile game revenues.
-Fyber reports only about 15% of users are opting-in to share their user data with advertisers, and that makes targeting harder and user acquisition less effective.
+The monetization platform Fyber reports only about 15% of users are opting-in to share their user data with advertisers, and that makes targeting harder and user acquisition less effective.

 Webinar